pmq20/thrift-boilerplate-rb/README.md

 thrift-boilerplate-rb
 =====================

-A Ruby thrift project template for building a professional thrift service.
+A thrift project template for building a professional thrift service in Ruby.